 UNESCO World Heritage Site with ruins of ancient Karakorum and 2,000 years of history

-What is the best time of year to visit attractions in Mongolia?
+When is the best season to visit attractions in Mongolia?

 June to September for most attractions.
 July 11-13 specifically for Naadam Festival.
 October for Eagle Festival in Bayan-Ölgii.
 March for Khövsgöl Ice Festival.